WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/day_1_exercise_3.md

 *Reminder:* Click the auto-update button on the HTML display tool in your browser!

-#### First: Consider
+#### First

+* Pick a new coding partner from your team!
+You should each make your own website, but you should consider yourselves each other's partner for sharing ideas and helping each other out.

+Before you start working on the website...

+**CONSIDER TOGETHER:**

-* Where, in that existing HTML, are you going to want to ADD more?
+* Where, in that existing HTML, in the online tool, are you going to want to ADD more?
 Try putting a bunch of blank lines where you want to add new code.
   * What happens?
   * Why?